Game-Master LLMs for Task-Based Role-Play: Supporting the Acquisition of Idiomatic Language in L2 Learning: Methodology

 \subsubsection{Task Flow}

 The overall task flow is the same for both the experimental and control groups and is shown in Figure 6.
 First, the system presents 12 predefined slang phrases and asks participants to select 5 phrases they are unfamiliar with or less comfortable using.
 These phrases were chosen based on recommendations from English instructors at Purdue who work with international students and frequently observe difficulties with these expressions.
 After selecting 5 phrases, the system asks participants to indicate whether they are completely unfamiliar with each word, somewhat familiar with it, or able to guess its meaning.
 To more precisely assess partial knowledge, participants who claimed they partially knew a word were asked to verbally define its meaning and use it in a sentence.\\ After the initial assessment, participants were assigned to either the control or experimental group to practice their selected phrases with the AI agent, either through a virtual English class or through the game setup described in the previous sections.
 Both groups completed a 12-turn dialogue with the AI agent, which lasted approximately 30 minutes on average.\\ The activity is followed by a post-interaction feedback phase, whose goal is to provide a general assessment of the interaction with a focus on the Accuracy dimension.
 The agent is prompted to deliver multi-level written feedback, which includes: (1) general feedback summarizing the number and types of errors; (2) specific feedback offering sentence-level corrections and explanations; and (3) formative feedback that revisits the target word list, evaluates whether each term was used, and, when applicable, analyzes its correctness and appropriateness while optionally providing examples or revised uses.
 Then in a immediate assessment, participants are asked to define the meaning of each phrase and use it in a sentence, and they receive brief textual feedback on their usage.
+To assess retention, a delayed post-test was conducted one week later, where participants were again asked to define and use the target phrases in sentences.